lac-dcc/jotai-benchmarks/README.md

 Jotai is a large collection of executable benchmarks mined from open source repositories.
 Each benchmark consists of a single function written in C, plus a driver to run that function.
-These functions have beentaken from the [AnghaBench](http://cuda.dcc.ufmg.br/angha/home) repository, and have been augmented with code to generate inputs for them.
+These functions have been taken from the [AnghaBench](http://cuda.dcc.ufmg.br/angha/home) repository, and have been augmented with code to generate inputs for them.

 ## Running

-Running Jotai benchmarks is super easy: just compile them and execute them!
+Executing Jotai benchmarks is super easy: just compile and run!
 Each executable program receives a single argument: an integer that specifies which input will be used to run that program.
 Every benchmark has at least input 0 (e.g., `./file.exe 0`), but often they